The Best Dill Cultivars for all Your Needs

 Lukullus Dill (Anethum graveolens ‘Lukullus’) An early dill with strong aroma and flavor.
 This one was first developed in Germany, and is quite popular there.

-Best Dill Variety for Commercial Production
+Best Dill Cultivars for Commercial Production

 Vierling Dill (Anethum graveolens 'Vierling') Strong stemmed and aromatic, this dill is valued for its commercial application in the flower industry, largely in Europe.